Divas-Sagta/Knowledge-Nest/README.md

 # **Knowledge Nest**

-**Knowledge Nest** is a full-stack web application for online learning and course management.
-It enables students to explore courses and enroll in courses of their choice, while instructors can create, manage, and analyze courses with detailed insights into number of students enrolled in each course and revenue earned by each course.
-Also in dashboard instructor can see the total number of student enrolled and revenue generated across all available courses.
+**Knowledge Nest** is an innovative full-stack web application for online learning and course management.
+It bridges the gap between students and instructors by providing a secure platform where students can explore and enroll in courses, and instructors can create, manage, and analyze their course offerings with ease.
+The platform is designed to prioritize seamless user experiences and robust security through advanced ***authentication, authorization, and role-based access control (RBAC)***.

+At the core of Knowledge Nest lies a secure and scalable authentication and authorization system.
+It uses **JWT (JSON Web Tokens)** for verifying user sessions and **bcrypt.js** for hashing passwords, ensuring data integrity and security. ***The application employs Role-Based Access Control (RBAC) to define specific permissions for two distinct user roles:***  **- students and instructors**.

+- **Students** can explore the course catalog, enroll in courses, and manage their learning progress.
+They gain access to exclusive course content and detailed course information.
+- **Instructors** have advanced capabilities to create, manage, and analyze courses.
+They can monitor key metrics such as student enrollment numbers and revenue, both at the individual course level and across all their offerings via an analytics dashboard.
+- By implementing **protected routes**, Knowledge Nest ensures that users can only access features appropriate for their roles.
+For instance, ***instructors are restricted from accessing student-specific routes and vice versa***.
+This makes the system both secure and intuitive.

 ---
 ## **Features**

 ### **Authentication System**
-- Secure user ***registration***, ***login*** and ***logout*** using **JWT**.
+- Secure user registration, login, and logout functionality.
-- Passwords are hashed for security using **bcrypt.js**.
+- Passwords are encrypted using **bcrypt.js** to prevent unauthorized access.
+- User sessions are managed through **JWT**, ensuring a seamless and secure user experience.

 ### **Role-Based Access Control (RBAC)**

-- **Students**:
+#### **Students:**
-  - Explore the available course catalog.
+- Access the course catalog and enroll in courses.
-  - Access and manage their enrolled courses.
+- Manage their enrolled courses and view detailed course information.

-  - View detailed information about specific courses.
-- **Instructors**:
+#### **Instructors:**
-  - Create, update, and delete courses.
+- Create, update, and delete courses with ease.
-  - Dashboard with analytics including:
+- View a dashboard featuring key insights:
   - Total number of students enrolled.
-    - Revenue generated.
+  - Revenue generated from courses.
-    - Details of enrolled students and their courses.
+  - Details of enrolled students and their course progress.

+#### **Granular Route Protection:**
+- Routes like `/instructor` are restricted to authenticated instructors.
+- Routes like `/home`, `/courses`, or `/course/details/:id` are accessible only to authenticated students.

 ### **Protected Routes**
+- Critical routes are protected based on authentication and authorization.
+- Instructors are granted exclusive access to manage courses and view analytics.
-- Routes are restricted to authenticated and authorized users based on their roles.
+- Students are restricted to learning-related functionalities, maintaining a clear separation of privileges.
--  For eg.., /instructor route accessible to only authenticated instructor not to authenticated students and routes like /home, /courses, /course/details/:id, etc are accessible to only authenticated students not to authenticated instructors

 ### **Payment Integration**
-- Integrated **PayPal** payment gateway for secure and seamless course enrollment payments.
+- **PayPal** payment gateway ensures secure and hassle-free payments for course enrollment.

 ### **Media Storage**
-- **Cloudinary** integration for uploading and storing course images and other media files.
+- **Cloudinary** integration provides a reliable solution for uploading and storing course-related media, including images and videos.

 ---